 2018 was looking great for Kirra, starting off with confirmation that they would tour with Nothing More and The Contortionist, however just one week before the tour was to start, Jesse passed away in a tragic auto accident.
 While the band was devastated, they knew Jesse would want the band to continue without him, so they quickly held auditions and filled the spot with a temporary singer just in time to set out upon the month-long tour.
 After returning home, the band had some time to mourn the loss of Jesse and plan the release of the EP they recorded with him earlier.
 In April, the band independently released Fight or Flight, a five-song EP aptly named for their decision to keep the band going in the face of difficult circumstances.
 Over the Summer, the band began properly searching for a new lead vocalist, and placed an ad on Craig’s List.
 After many auditions, the band discovered Gabriel Parson, who immediately won the band over with his voice and stage presence.

 In February of 2019, the band released their Sixteen Suns single, and began talking with Eclipse Records about the possibility of releasing new material they were currently writing.
 The following, Kirra set out on yet another national tour, this time supporting Sevendust and Tremonti.
 Upon their return in April, the band released another single, this one entitled Decider and shortly thereafter signed with Eclipse Records for the new album.
 Throughout the month of May, Kirra worked tirelessly to record the new album.
-After a brief break to perform at Rocklahoma, they head back into the studio to mix the album, which will see a summer, 2019 release via Eclipse Records.
+After a brief break to perform at Rocklahoma, they head back into the studio to mix the album, which will see a release via Eclipse Records on January 31, 2020.